casper-network/docs-archive/theory/naive-blockchain.rst

 -  **reference-finalizer** - an instance of finalizer used internally (see later in this spec what finalizers are)
 -  **global-states-db** - mapping of global state hash to global state

 A message :math:`m` can be added to the :math:`blockdag` only if all justifications of :math:`m` are already present in the blockdag.
-So if a validator receives a message before receiving some of its justifications, the received message must wait in the :math:`messages–buffer`.
+So if a validator receives a message before receiving some of its justifications, the received message must wait in the :math:`messages\_buffer`.

 A validator is concurrently executing two infinite loops of processing: